facebookresearch/hydra/website/docs/configure_hydra/customize_logging/README.md

 title: Customizing logging
 sidebar_label: Customizing logging
 ---
+Hydra is configuring Python standard logging library with the dictConfig method.
+You can learn more about it [here](https://docs.python.org/3/howto/logging.html).

-This example shows you how to use your own python logging configuration file.
+This example demonstrates how to to customize the logging behavior of your Hydra app.
 The modified logging configuration differs from the default in the following:
  * It outputs to stdout and not to a log file as well
  * It uses a simpler log pattern, without the timestamp etc.